 (b) in or for the purposes of a proceeding before a dispute resolution authority.

-[Section 261 inserted by No. 42 of 2004 s.
+[Section 261 inserted: No. 42 of 2004 s.
 130.]

 262. Costs to which this Part applies

 (1) This Part applies to and in respect of costs payable on a party and party basis, on a practitioner and client basis or on any other basis, unless this Part or a regulation otherwise provides.